 Assessment

-The summative assessment will require you to individually write a reflective 3,000 word assignment, based upon a piece of anonymised safeguarding work which you have directly undertaken, or supported a supervisee to complete.
-You will be expected to draw upon contemporary legislation, policy and practice which you have learnt through direct teaching, group discussion and evaluation of your interventions.
+You will be expected to draw upon contemporary legislation, policy and practice which they have learnt through direct teaching, group discussion and evaluation of their interventions.

-As part of the learning activity, discussion boards will be made available for you to discuss contemporary issues in safeguarding work.
+Formative feedback: As part of the learning activity, discussion boards are available for students to discuss contemporary issues in safeguarding work.
 This will enable students from differing local authority, social care and health settings to exchange legal and the theoretical knowledge and practice experiences beyond their organisation.
 It will also enable formative feedback to be offered.
-Further formative feedback will be offered to the cohort through the use of technology or question and answer sessions.
+Further formative feedback will be offered to the cohort through the use of technology or question and answer sessions.s.

 Careers/further study